 Our product development programs address diseases that we believe are not well served by currently available therapies and represent significant commercial opportunities.
-We believe that our product candidates offer innovative therapeutic approaches that may provide significant advantages relative to current therapies.
+We believe that we have product candidates that offer innovative therapeutic approaches that may provide significant advantages relative to current therapies.

 Our product acquisitions have focused primarily on product candidates with significant preclinical and early clinical testing data that have been developed by the licensors outside of the U.S. We utilize the existing data in preparing Investigational New Drug Applications, or INDs, or their foreign equivalents, and in designing and implementing additional preclinical or clinical trials to advance the regulatory approval process in the U.S. or abroad.

-Following are details of our product development programs:
+Following are the details of our product development programs: